endormi/conferences/README.md

 Seminars | Location | Date
 -----------|------|----------
-Talk by Johannes Ahvenniemi - Lead Programmer, Seriously Digital Entertainment - Peliohjelmointi (Game Dev) | Helsinki, FI | 24.4
+Talk by Johannes Ahvenniemi - Lead Programmer at Seriously Digital Entertainment - Peliohjelmointi (Game Dev) | Helsinki, FI | 24.4
-Talk by Tuomas Paasonen - Yritysvastuu (Company responsibility), Futurice - Kuinka löytää unelmatyö IT:stä?
+Talk by Tuomas Paasonen - Yritysvastuu (Company responsibility) at Futurice - Kuinka löytää unelmatyö IT:stä?
 (How to find a dream job in IT?) | Helsinki, FI | 8.5
 AVI Saavutettavuus (**Accessibility**) | Tampere, FI | 1.10